-Breastfeeding is an incredible, unique, and exciting bonding experience between you and your baby—but some mothers, usually first-time moms, feel differently.
-Nursing aversion is when you find yourself filled with anxiety-inducing thoughts and feelings, all while breastfeeding.
-This experience can leave mothers feeling confused, stressed, and guilty for not enjoying this special bonding time with their baby.
+Nursing aversion, or Breastfeeding Aversion and Agitation (BAA), is when you find yourself filled with anxiety-inducing thoughts, negative feelings, and an overwhelming urge to de-latch while breastfeeding.
+This experience can leave mothers confused, stressed, and guilty for not enjoying this special bonding time with their baby.

 Thoughts and feelings, because of their nature, are very difficult to categorize—no two women will have the exact same experience with nursing aversion.
 Most, however, describe the feelings as one (or several) of the following:

 Motherhood is an extremely tense, emotional experience.
 You feel the most intense joy you’ve ever felt and the most exhaustion you’ve ever felt all at one time.
 It’s completely natural to not feel yourself all the time, and it’s okay to have these feelings—you’re human!